MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-consent-transition.md

 ## Double opt-in and GDPR

 In certain geographies, to be able to execute marketing campaigns and target customers, it's required that those customers agree (opt-in) to that communication.
 According to [the general data protection regulation (GDPR)](https://gdpr-info.eu/), only a single opt-in is required to comply with the regulation.
 However, this is probably not the only legislation that needs to be considered.
-Companies also have to comply with additional local regulations or internal policies that can be stricter than the GDPR and require double opt-in (see, for example, [Is double opt-in really required for email marketing in Germany? | Demodia](https://www.demodia.com/articles/data-processes/is-double-opt-in-really-required-for-email-marketing-in-germany)).
+Companies also have to comply with more local regulations or internal policies that can be stricter than the GDPR and require double opt-in (see, for example, [Is double opt-in required for email marketing in Germany? | Demodia](https://www.demodia.com/articles/data-processes/is-double-opt-in-really-required-for-email-marketing-in-germany)).

 Customers provide their consent typically through a form and a checkbox, which explicitly needs to be checked by the customer to submit the form (single opt-in).
 In situations where double opt-in is required, the submission of the form alone doesn't satisfy the privacy requirements.
-Companies are required to send a confirmation email that their customers must open and click on a confirmation link to verify that it was indeed their idea to opt in.
+Companies are required to send a confirmation email that their customers must open and select on a confirmation link to verify that it was indeed their idea to opt in.

 > [!div class="mx-imgBorder"]
 > ![Double opt-in process chart.](media/real-time-marketing-consent-transition-3.png)